BestTimesToVisit.com Logo

 Frequently Asked Questions

-What is the best time of year to visit Agra to avoid the worst crowds and heat?
+What is the best time of year to visit Agra to avoid both crowds and extreme heat?

 The ideal time to visit Agra is during the winter months, from October to March.
-The weather is pleasant, perfect for exploring the Taj Mahal and other sites without the sweltering heat of summer.
-While it's still a popular destination, you'll find smaller crowds than during the peak season.
+You'll find pleasant temperatures, perfect for exploring the Taj Mahal and other sites without the sweltering heat of summer.
+While it's still a popular destination, the crowds are noticeably thinner than during the peak season.

 What are some local customs I should be aware of when visiting Agra?

 Dress modestly, especially when visiting religious sites.
-Women should cover their shoulders and knees.
-Bargaining is common in markets, so don't be afraid to negotiate prices.
-Also, remember that many Indians are vegetarian, so be mindful of that when ordering food.
+Women should cover their shoulders and knees, and men should avoid wearing shorts.
+Bargaining is expected in markets, so don't be afraid to negotiate prices.
+Also, remember to always use your right hand when giving or receiving something, as the left hand is considered unclean.

 How can I get around Agra efficiently and avoid scams?